Abhinav-Gyawali/xoev/README.md

 ## License

-[Your Clothing Brand] Website is licensed under the [License Name] License.
+XOEV Website is licensed under the [License Name] License.
 See the LICENSE file for more details.

 ## Contact

-For questions or support, please contact [Your Contact Information].
+For questions or support, please contact contact@xoev.com.